emberjs/rfcs/text/0999-make-hash-built-in.md

 ## Detailed design

 This change would affect strict-mode only.
-This is so that today's existing code that imports `hash` from `@ember/helper` will still work due to how values define locally in scope override globals.
+This is so that today's existing code that imports `hash` from `@ember/helper` will still work due to how values defined locally in scope override globals.

 The behavior of `hash` would be the same as it is today, but defined by default in the `glimmer-vm`.